 Raymond James provides a data integration capability to Avelo Adviser Office, Prestwood, Intelliflo and Plum, which allows intermediaries using these back office systems the ability to view relevant client accounts.
 The data download consists of holdings and cash balances.

-Intermediaries can also view their clients’ accounts on Investor Access, our secure on-line reporting tool.
+Intermediaries can also view their clients’ accounts on Client Access, our secure on-line reporting tool.
 The system enables intermediaries to view clients’ holdings, valued at the previous day’s closing price, detailed at both the account level and the consolidated total as well as transaction information for the last two years, including any cash transactions such as buys and sells, cash dividends and cash transfers.